What does hosting a workshop involve?

 - Signalperson: TV or projector/screen in classroom should have minimum 60 in. diagonal screen.

-Operator programs also require Test Weights and materials to construct the test courses.
-For details regarding equipment and Test Weight specifications and test course materials, please contact the Practical Examiner Accreditation Team at firstname.lastname@example.org.
+Operator programs also require test weights and materials to construct the test courses.
+For details regarding equipment and test weight specifications and test course materials, please contact the Test Personnel Credentials Team at firstname.lastname@example.org.

 Who lays out the test site?